-Nominations for the USGBC Texas Chapter’s Texas Regional Councils have been extended until December 2, 2022.
+Nominations for each of the five USGBC Texas Chapter’s Texas Regional Councils will be open until November 8, 2023.

-The Election for Regional Council will be open from December 5 until December 19, 2022 Voting is conducted online and only members in good standing of the chapter may vote.
-The Texas Chapter will notify candidates of the election outcome prior to announcing the election results to the public in December 2022.
+The Election for Regional Council will be open from November 13 until December 1, 2023.
+Voting is conducted online and only members of the chapter in good standing may vote.
+The Texas Chapter will notify candidates of the election outcome prior to announcing the election results to the public in December 2023.

-Newly elected council will formally begin their terms at the first board meeting in January 2023.
+Newly elected council will formally begin their terms at the first regional council meeting in January 2024.

 BASIC NOMINATION INFORMATION